sasangachathumal/sasangachathumal/README.md

 ## Hi there, 👋

 I'm **Sasanga chathumal**, Front-end developer with have 6+ years experience in software development.
-Currently working at [Practera](https://practera.com/) as a software developer.
+Currently working at [IFS](https://www.ifs.com/) as a lead software engineer.

 <br/>

-- 🌱  I’m currently learning React and Flutter.
+- 🌱  I’m currently learning Flutter.
 - 💬  Ask me about anything, I am happy to help.
 - 📫  How to reach me: chathumal.sasanga02@gmail.com
 - ⚡ Fun fact: I love to draw and [Producing Music][musicYT]